oskar1233/texts/Guardian1.0/Guardian.md

 # Guardian 1.0

-I have recently started a new project in Elixir/Phoenix and noticed new Guardian version - 1.0 (in beta at the time I'm writing the article).
+I have recently started a new project in Elixir/Phoenix and noticed new Guardian version - 1.0 (in beta at the time I'm writing this post).
 I couldn't wait to try new, more consistent API of this wonderful authentication library.
 My integration is done and I decided to write a short tutorial for people starting with Guardian who don't want to dig into documentation too deep.

 If you want to understand all the stuff described here, visit [docs](https://hexdocs.pm/guardian/1.0.0-beta.0/) or at least read the [project's github page (readme)](https://github.com/ueberauth/guardian).